Kryptos K4: Recovered, Reconstructed, and Bounded

 The On-Site Field Guide

-The four-step procedure to decrypt K4 standing at the sculpture with nothing but pen, paper, and a calculator.
-A deeper view for remote solvers, reconstructing the cipher from photos and arithmetic alone, is included beneath the on-site procedure.
+The four-step procedure to read K4 standing at the sculpture with pen, paper, a calculator, and the printed helper cards.
+A deeper view for remote solvers, working through the reconstruction from photos and the published cards, is included beneath the on-site procedure.

 About the author

 Matt Lacy is an independent cryptanalysis researcher and IT professional based in Ohio.
 SolveKryptos documents a multi-year structural reconstruction of K4, preserving confirmed anchors and publishing falsifiable claims for public review.
+Earlier versions of this site described K4 as solved; read what changed.
 The full verification dataset is available for download.